MSU Faculty of Fundamental Medicine

 The current dean of the medical school is Professor Vsevolod Tkachuk.

 History

 Moscow University was founded on January 25, 1755 by a decree of the Empress Elizaveta Petrovna on the initiative of the Russian scientist Mikhail Lomonosov.
 In 1755 Moscow University had three faculties namely Philosophy, Jurisprudence and Medicine.
 According to the original plan suggested by Mikhail Lomonosov, the medical faculty was supposed to teach chemistry, natural history, botany, zoology, agronomics and anatomy.
-Semen Gerasimovich Zybelin was amongst the first group of student from the faculty.

-In the 19th century, the development of medical and scientific activity in the medical faculty continued.
-The medical faculty received bases for clinical training and many new departments were created namely anatomy, physiology and pathology, therapy, pharmacology, medical literature, surgery, obstetrics and veterinary medicine.
-It became the first Moscow state medical institute.
-Nowadays the institute named as Moscow Medical Academy named after I.M.
+In the 19th century, the medical faculty received bases for clinical training and many new departments were created namely anatomy, physiology and pathology, therapy, pharmacology, medical literature, surgery, obstetrics and veterinary medicine.
+Nowadays the institute is named as Moscow Medical Academy named after I.M.
 Sechenov.
-In 1992, the Faculty of Basic (or Fundamental) Medicine was created by an order of the rector of Moscow State University, Professor V.A.Sadovnichy.
+In 1992, the Faculty of Basic (or Fundamental) Medicine was created by an order of the rector of Moscow State University, V.A.
+Sadovnichy.

 Departments

 The faculty mainly composed of twelve departments: